apache/druid/docs/content/development/javascript.md

 ## Performance

-Simple JavaScript functions typically perform a slight performance penalty to native speed.
+Simple JavaScript functions typically have a slight performance penalty to native speed.
 More complex JavaScript functions can have steeper performance penalties.
 Druid compiles JavaScript functions once per node per query.

 You may need to pay special attention to garbage collection when making heavy use of JavaScript functions, especially